 Through the support of the Bank of America Charitable Foundation, each Master Teacher will be presented with a check for $1000.

 The recipients were selected by a 10-member committee including representatives from the Kansas Association of Colleges of Teacher Education, Kansas Principals Association, Kansas Association of School Boards, Kansas Association of Secondary School Principals, Kansas National Education Association, Kansas National Education Association – Student Program, ESU’s Kappa Delta Pi student organization, and representatives of the 2020 Kansas Master Teacher class.

 Emporia State established the Kansas Master Teacher awards in 1954.
 The awards are presented annually to selected teachers who demonstrate the attributes of exemplary professional educators.
-Information on the 67 years of educators named Kansas Master Teachers is available.

 Since 1980, Bank of America has pledged more than $100,000 to permanently endow the Kansas Master Teacher awards.
 In 1984, the Black family of Broken Bow, Oklahoma, established an endowed chair for Kansas Master Teachers.
 The fund provides a stipend to bring two Master Teachers to Emporia State for several days.
 During this time, the teachers present to classes of education students.

 This program contains the names of the Kansas Master Teacher Nominees.